 - Use neutral, descriptive language for body parts and processes.

-- Avoid rewards or punishments - your goal is for your child to understand this as a normal part of their life and growth, not as something you want them to do.
+- Avoid rewards or punishments: your goal is for your child to understand this as a normal part of their life and growth, not as something you want them to do.

-- Offer some different options - like a small potty seat and a toilet seat reducer.
+- Offer some different options, like a small potty seat and a toilet seat reducer.

 As an AMI-certified Montessori 0-3 guide and your parenting sidekick, I can guide you through this stage with clarity and confidence.
-Book a free 15-min call with me, share your challenges, and let’s create a plan together.
+Book a free 15-min call with me, share your challenges, and let’s create a custom plan together.